Originally written February 1, 2006 | Last updated

 variety or hybrid selection for next year.
 If all hybrids or varieties

 are affected similarly, then the cause of the problem needs to be

 identified to aid in selecting management options for next years crop.

-Read you operators manual thoroughly for detailed settings
+Read you operators manual thoroughly

 for you specific combine model.
 Attend combine clinics to learn fine-tuning